MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-analytics.md

 Instrumenting your code with analytics markers (also known as telemetry markers) is a standard web application development practice.
 Robust telemetry instrumentation in your code is critical for long-term success.
 It helps you to measure both aggregate and user-specific metrics, which is required to determine product, growth, marketing, and business decisions.

 Before you begin, always remember to handle user data in accordance with your strict data handling and privacy policies, and in compliance with your regulatory obligations.
-The rest of this document simply recommends the in-context data you can use but doesn't supersede your regulatory obligations.
+The rest of this document only recommends the in-context data you can use but doesn't supersede your regulatory obligations.

 There are two types of data instrumentation relevant for your Teams app: